pintuprajapati/AnimeCart/README.md

 AnimeCart is an E-Commerce Website for anime fans.
 Where fans can buy clothes and merchandises of anime.

 To run this project in your local system, follow below steps:
-Note: I have created this project in python virtual environment

 1. Clone the project
 2. Run the project by typing this command: